-With a population of 56.4 million (2018), South Africa has 11 official languages.
-Zulu, Xhosa, Afrikaans and English are the most commonly spoken first languages.
+With a population of 60 million (2021), South Africa has 11 official languages, with Zulu, Xhosa, Afrikaans and English being the most commonly spoken first languages.
 The country has three capital cities: Pretoria/Tshwane (administrative), Cape Town (legislative) and Bloemfontein (judicial).
-It is Africa's second largest economy by GDP (after Nigeria) and the continent's only member of the G20.
+It is Africa's third largest economy by GDP (after Nigeria and Egypt) and the continent's only member of the G20.
 South Africa is a member of the Commonwealth and an active participant in international forums.
-It was elected by the UN General Assembly to serve on the UN Security Council from 2019 – 2020, which will be the third time it has served on the Council.
-South Africa is a member of the Indian Ocean Rim Association (IORA), currently serving as Chair, and an active member of the Southern African Development Community (SADC) and the Southern African Customs Union (SACU).
-With Australia, South Africa jointly hosts the AUD 2 billion Square Kilometre Array (SKA) radio telescope project involving institutions from more than 20 countries.
+South Africa is a member of the Indian Ocean Rim Association (IORA) and served as chair from 2017 – 2019.
+South Africa is an active member of the Southern African Development Community (SADC) and the Southern African Customs Union (SACU).
+With Australia, South Africa jointly hosts infrastructure for the Square Kilometre Array (SKA) radio telescope project involving institutions from more than 20 countries.

-South Africa is Australia's largest export market in Africa with two-way trade in goods and services totalling AUD 3.6 billion in 2017.
-South Africa is also Australia's most significant investment partner in Africa, with bilateral investment approaching AUD 15 billion in 2017.
-An MOU between Australia and South Africa was signed in 2010, recognising the long history of cooperation between the two countries and aiming to strengthen political, economic and strategic engagement.
+South Africa is Australia's largest export market in Africa with two-way trade in goods and services totalling AUD 3.141 billion in 2021.
+South Africa is also Australia's most significant investment partner in Africa, with bilateral investment valued at AUD 15.2 billion in 2021.

 Australia maintains a High Commission in Pretoria.
 South Africa is represented in Australia by a High Commission in Canberra.